 Can the same thing happen to you?
 Absolutely.

-Reaching a New Audience With YouTube Community Posts
+Reaching a New Audience with YouTube Community Posts

 Every Wednesday, we host a live stream on the vidIQ channel.
-One of our viewers, the ChessGeek, asked an important question during the Q&A session: Should creators use the Community tab and how does it affect channel growth?
+One of our viewers, the ChessGeek, asked an important question during the Q&A session: Should creators use the Community tab, and how does it affect channel growth?

-“Yes” was our answer.
+Our answer is yes.
 To prove it, we voted on one of ChessGeek’s polls.
 Our theory was that, when someone engages with a Community post, they’ll see more posts from that channel.

 Guess what happened less than 24 hours later?
 The morning following that live stream, a Community post from the ChessGeek was on our homepage.
 It nearly covered the entire screen.

-Days later, we saw more Community posts from this creator – and we never watched a single video of theirs.
+Days later, we saw more Community posts from this creator, and we never watched a single video of theirs.

 So we proved our theory.
 On YouTube, it’s possible to: